vladansaracpv/slate/source/includes/_payments.md

 |associateId|query|string|true|Internal associate id|
 |currency|query|string|false|Currency short string (DASH for example).
 Currently ignored

-<h3 id="opIdcreateDashboard_tax-coinapult-account">Responses</h3>
+**Responses**

-Response result is passed-through from coinapult and the system does not either store or processes it.
+Response result is passed-through from Coinapult and the system does not either store or processes it.

 |Status|Meaning|Description|Schema|
 |---|---|---|---|